smic29/planner_app/README.md

     => Run `bin/rails server --help` for more startup options Exiting
    ```
    - I thought updating my broadcasts to do asynchronous operations would fix this, but I found that the delete/destroy action still triggers this case.
 As of 03/13/24, this is still the issue.
+     - Happens on Category delete, and creating two consecutive tasks.
+     - Trying with broadcasts commented out: